saltstack-formulas/template-formula/README.rst

     gitchangelog > CHANGELOG.rst

-Use the instructions at https://github.com/vaab/gitchangelog/blob/master/README.rst#single-executable-installation to install program.
+Use the instructions at https://github.com/vaab/gitchangelog/blob/master/README.rst#single-executable-installation to install the program.

 Available states